If you have yet to get started with email marketing, there’s no better time to jump in.

 Email marketing is relatively cheap.
 Whether you do it yourself, or through an email marketing provider, marketing to hundreds of customers via email is going to cost you peanuts compared to other channels of advertising.
 You can send targeted emails based on what you know about your customers – such as likes, dislikes, content preferences, age, location, and buying patterns.

-With Facebook boasting over 1 billion active users, and Twitter boasting 255 million, it’s tempting to believe that social media is the most effective way to reach the masses.
-According to a 2018 Radicati Group study, there will be more than 3.8 billion email users before the start of 2019, over 100 million more than the previous year.
-In other words, over half of the entire planet uses email right now.
+Consider this: according to a 2018 Radicati Group study, there will be more than 3.8 billion email users before the start of 2019, over 100 million more than the previous year.
+In other words, over half of the people on this planet use email right now.

 The average click-through rate of an email campaign is around 3% (of total recipients), whereas the average click-through rate from a tweet is around 0.5%.
 This means you are six times more likely to get someone to click through to your website via email than you are from Twitter.

-What’s more, email is highly measurable.
+What’s more, email results are easy to measure.
 Constant Contact customers have real-time access to metrics like open rates, clicks, bounces, forwards, social shares and more.

 Eight things you need to know before getting started with email marketing: